liorpeled/simpleShell/assgn-1/README.txt

-this is a simple shell program that uses system calls to execute various different command.
+this is a simple shell program that uses system calls to execute various different command. lex.l file was created by Professor Long at UCSC
 To use the shell:
 1) go the directory that contains the files --> Makefile, myshell.c and lex.l